sumana-reddy/GDP-1-project/README.md

 ## Acceptance Criteria:

-- Each player must have a smart phone
+- Each player must have a smart phone or a PC.
-- Should be able to plan the route using location
+- Should be able to plan the route using location.
-- One must have some knowledge to accumulate the clues and reach the treaseure
+- One must have some knowledge to accumulate the clues and reach the treasure.

 ## User Stories: